BUTTERFLY PULL-UPS: WHY WE DO THEM, WHO SHOULD NOT BE DOING THEM & HOW TO DEVELOP THE BUTTERFLY PULL-UP.

 Ok.
 Let’s be real.
 First, if you understand the purpose of the butterfly pull-up you wouldn’t feel a need to make that comment.
 Second, if you understand the basics of gymnastics shapes and how they create efficient movement, you also wouldn’t feel compelled to make the comment.
 Finally, if you truly comprehend the progression of this skill and who should REALLY be using it, you may understand the athlete behind the butterfly pull-up.

 For more detailed help developing your Butterfly Pull-up, check out one of our latest Performance Plus Programming plans, Butterfly Pull-Up Mastery.
+This program has helped thousands of athletes take their base levels of pull-up strength and translate that to insane butterfly pull-up skills.

 Let’s start with the obvious question, “Why do we do them.”